Jake Burger Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in the league.

-- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.07).
+- The Angels have a 4.16 team ERA that ranks 15th among all league pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs given up (86 total, 1.1 per game).
+- Angels pitchers combine to give up 90 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Barria gets the start for the Angels, his fifth of the season.
-He is 2-2 with a 2.33 ERA and 40 strikeouts in 46 1/3 innings pitched.
+- Sandoval gets the start for the Angels, his 15th of the season.
+He is 4-6 with a 4.16 ERA and 57 strikeouts in 75 2/3 innings pitched.

-- In his most recent time out -- in relief on Sunday, June 18 -- the right-hander threw three scoreless innings against the Kansas City Royals while surrendering two hits.
+- In his most recent outing on Saturday against the Colorado Rockies, the lefty threw five innings, allowing three earned runs while surrendering 10 hits.

-- The 26-year-old has amassed a 2.33 ERA and 7.8 strikeouts per nine innings in 16 games this season, while allowing a batting average of .207 to his opponents.
+- The 26-year-old has an ERA of 4.16, with 6.8 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.